mattzett/arcs_scen1/README.md

 **NOTE**:  Use of Poynting thm. in steady state needs to be justified or discussed in the context of the literature

+Convert Pedersen and Hall current into Q,E_0 through Robinson formulas or other model-dependent parameterizations